 .hack//G.U.
 Games: Ovan, full stop.
 He puts Shino in a coma and enables Sakaki to Mind Rape people and attempt to take over the world.
 Why does he do all this?
 So that Haseo will be able to stop AIDA.

-In the Myth Arc of the Assassin's Creed series, The Ones Who Came Before are capable of apparently perfect precognition, yet bore witness to the near absolute destruction of their First Civilization on Earth 75,000 years ago thanks to a solar flare.
-Dying out due to underpopulation, they Fling A Light Into The Future by manipulating the course of history such that the modern day Assassins can use their Lost Technology to attempt to avert a recurrence of the same catastrophe in 2012.
+In the Myth Arc, The Ones Who Came Before are capable of apparently perfect precognition, yet bore witness to the near absolute destruction of their First Civilization on Earth 75,000 years ago thanks to a solar flare.
+Dying out due to underpopulation, they Fling a Light into the Future by manipulating the course of history such that the modern day Assassins can use their Lost Technology to attempt to avert a recurrence of the same catastrophe in 2012.
 Thousands of years of war, betrayals, scheming, and suffering as the Assassins battle the Templars for control of the future of humanity are part of this scheme, but they have no choice when the alternative is potentially the extinction of the human race.

 The end of the third game reveals that Juno at least doesn't really care about humanity at all.
 She's been manipulating everyone to facilitate her own return and bid for conquest.

-Sarda the Sage from 8-bit Theater subverts this trope, with White Mage convinced he's operating under this license while the "Light" Warriors know damn well he hates them (and now they even know why).
+Sarda the Sage from Eight Bit Theater subverts this trope, with White Mage convinced he's operating under this license while the "Light" Warriors know damn well he hates them (and now they even know why).

 The Great Bird Conspiracy of Kevin & Kell, in addition to manipulating the inner workings of government and other institutions, carried out a long-running plan to prevent society from destroying itself by establishing computers to run it.
 In order to accomplish it, they abduct Vin, Fenton and Ray and have them work for Microtalon when they find out too much about it, and cause Lindesfarne to believe that her boyfriend Fenton is dead.
 While the people in question are eventually returned with their memories of their time at Microtalon wiped this caused a considerable amount of anguish for the cast.
 Not to mention the fact that the birds were responsible for making all these species intelligent in the first place.